trepDev/mixcloud-with-tracklist/README.md

 ## Limitations:
 ### General Limitations
 - Tracklists and timestamps are available only when the mix uploader has provided them.
-- The displayed tracklist is from your first open Mixcloud tab (if you have multiple tabs open).
-By first, I mean the one on the far left.
 - Don't work on mobile website (m.mixcloud.com).
 Mixcloud has limited its functionality, encouraging users to migrate to the mobile app.
 Therefore, mobile website version is not scheduled for implementation.
 ### Track Playing Limitations